adityapk00/zqw-docs/docs/using-zec-qt-wallet.md

 You can export all private keys for addresses in your wallet by choosing the **File->Export all private keys** menu option.
 This will provide a list of all private keys in the wallet.

-Note that by default when `zcashd` starts it creates 100 transparent addresses for the keypool for use as change addresses hence this list will always contain at least 100 transparent address keys, not all of which have been used.
+Note that by default when `zcashd` starts it creates 100 transparent addresses for the keypool for use as change addresses, hence this list will always contain at least 100 transparent address keys, not all of which have been used.

 ### Backing up wallet.dat

 You can backup all of your private keys by making a copy of the `wallet.dat` file.
 To restore, you then replace any existing `wallet.dat` file in the [data directory](/faq/#where-is-the-default-data-directory-on-each-platform) and start zec-qt-wallet as normal.

 !!! danger "Create a new backup after each new address generated"
-    As new addresses are generated you will need to create an updated backup else the new private keys will not be included.
+    As new addresses are generated you will need to create an updated backup, else the new private keys will not be included.

-While this is a convenient method of backing up, it means that you are restricted to importing to software compatible with `zcashd` and also if you have many addresses that are unused it will slow rescanning of the wallet over say importing only your addresses with funds.
+While this is a convenient method of backing up, it means that you are restricted to importing to software compatible with `zcashd` and also if you have many addresses that are unused it will slow rescanning of the wallet over importing only your addresses with funds.

 ## Importing private keys

-To import a private key, choose the **Import private key** from the File main menu.
+To import a private key, choose **File->Import private key** from the menu.
 You may paste in multiple keys, one per line that will be imported into the wallet.
 Note that depending on the number of keys to import and if they are shielded addresses it may take some time for the import to be completed.

 ![Import private key](images/import-private-key.png)